Crawl Space Encapsulation and Your Home

 Controlling The Crawl Space Environment

-The purpose of crawl space encapsulation® is to create an environment that can be controlled.
+The purpose of crawl space encapsulation is to create an environment that can be controlled.
 The reason the open crawl space is so bad is because the environment is allowed to change daily, sometimes hourly.
-Much like building a swimming pool and refusing to full it with water because of the extra expense and time, the steps to encapsulating a crawl space should end with an environment that you are controlling and therefore you have conditioned the air.
+Much like building a swimming pool and refusing to full it with water because of the extra expense and time, the steps to encapsulating a crawl space should end with an environment that you are controlling with a dehumidifier.
 Once you have transformed the space, by way of crawl space encapsulation, into an area that is part of the house it will be cleaner and healthier for your home and family.

 Encapsulation Is Needed